ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The offices of the Executive Chairman and the CEO are held by separate individuals.
 Mr Teo Chiang Long is the Executive Chairman of the Company, while his son, Mr Jamie Teo Miang Yeow is the CEO.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000050_c7d29e8c464c36baf6b26fa3beb18de119f0f8e47bb5bcb10da7143283a16c84.png)
+**Description**: The image displays the words "CORPORATE" and "GOVERNANCE" stacked on top of each other, both written in a serif font and a muted purple color.
+The word "CORPORATE" is positioned on the top line, while "GOVERNANCE" is aligned directly below it, filling the space below with equal visual weight.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000051_e879819d6fad25c928b4bde7f684d8a202ae46c69125b8a5ab95e28a806187d3.png)
+**Description**: The image is a horizontal bar graph titled "AGE".
+The x-axis ranges from 0 to 4, representing a count.
+The y-axis categorizes age ranges: 41-50, 51-60, 61-70, 71-80, and 81-90.
+The bar graph indicates the following counts for each age range: 41-50 has a count of 2, 51-60 has a count of 1, 61-70 has a count of 1, 71-80 has a count of 3, and 81-90 has a count of 1.

 TENURE OF SERVICE

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000052_5f43a30f174afb945f173fea540e84741ffad6cba7b792238515c4e6a42a91f1.png)
+**Description**: The image shows a bar graph with age ranges on the x-axis and frequency on the y-axis.
+The age ranges are "Up to 10 years", "11 to 20 years", "21 to 30 years", "31 to 40 years", and "41 to 50 years".
+The corresponding frequencies for each age range are 2, 3, 1, 1, and 1, respectively.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000053_c51eed9e0732d2e70b20f0c839e7e45dfe9113aa3ef02be79be6ba8a83e575db.png)
+**Description**: The image displays the words "CORPORATE" on the top line and "GOVERNANCE" on the bottom line, both in a serif typeface and a shade of muted purple.

 ## Lead Independent Director (Provision 3.3)